-With the cold breeze that fall brings, we know you’re ready to cozy up with family and friends around a warm, inviting fire.
+Gathering around a warm, inviting fire is one of the great joys of the summer months.
 Before grabbing the marshmallows and roasting sticks, read up on fire pit safety to ensure your backyard fire is a safe one.

 Before starting any fire, always check to see if any municipal or county burn restrictions are in place.
 Starting a fire during a fire ban is dangerous and can lead to hefty fines.

 Always have a fire extinguisher handy, a garden hose or a container of water nearby before starting any fires.
 Keep a first aid kit nearby in case of accidental burns.
 Check the weather forecast first, noting wind direction and strength.
 Do not light a fire in windy conditions because stray sparks can cause a fire.
 Before lighting your kindling, clear away anything that could cause the fire to spread outside your fire pit, including dead leaves and other combustible materials.